Ahh, cheese: basically one of our favorite food groups here at DFB.

 The gooey cheese on white bread also has pickles throughout the sandwich!!
 And, the tomato soup actually tastes like pizza sauce when you dip it in… Almost like a pizza grilled cheese (but tastier).

-It’s messy, crunchy, and gooey — just like we like our grilled cheeses.
-Read our review of this beauty here!
+It’s flavorful and gooey — just like we like our grilled cheeses.

 Baked Macaroni & Cheese

-Head over to Eight Spoon Café in Animal Kingdom to grab this epic counter service baked mac.
+Head over to Eight Spoon Café in Animal Kingdom (when it reopens!) to grab this epic counter service baked mac.
 Crispy on the top, filled with cheese on the bottom; there is just SO MUCH CHEESE baked into this thing, and we can’t get enough of it!

 If you want to take your tastebuds to the next level, the smoky addition of the pulled pork and BBQ sauce or sweet chili sauced shrimp makes this dish insanely good.